Diploma of Business Subject Units

 On completion of this subject, students will have acquired knowledge of:

-1. The notions of function and their representation as tables, graphs or
+1. The notion of functions and their representation as tables, graphs or mathematical expressions;

-2. Basic characteristics of linear, polynomial, rational, exponential, logarithmic
+2. The basic characteristics of polynomial, rational, exponential, logarithmic and trigonometric functions;

 3. The algebra of functions;

-4. Methods of transformations of a function and finding inverse functions;
+4. The concepts of composition functions and inverse functions;

-5. The notion of rate of change of a function and finding derivatives of functions.
+6. The concepts of rate of change of a function and derivative of a function

 And will have developed skills in: